 Always take your Mum or someone rather than a friend and remember…

 catbitches – i agree with being proud of what you’ve got but it is really inappropriate for me to show any cleavage at work – i work with special needs teenagers and they have a lot of hormones going on.
-So it is always a worry for me, sadly :(posted almost 5 years ago
+So it is always a worry for me, sadly :(posted over 5 years ago

 Ah aranell that’s a little different though non? :)

 I should clarify that you must always be aware of time and place (when it concerns you’re cleavage)

 Otherwise if you work with teenage boys (or in a church, or orphanage etc…) like aranell it may get you the wrong kind of attention.posted over 5 years ago

 So I just got measured again for the first time in a year and I’m actually closer to a 30DD than a 32D.
 My boyfriend is going to love this news!posted over 5 years ago